Digital rhetoric

-Digital rhetoric can be generally defined as communication that exists in the digital sphere.
-As such, digital rhetoric can be expressed in many different forms —including but not limited to text, images, videos, and software.
-Due to the increasingly mediated nature of our contemporary society, there are no longer clear distinctions between digital and non-digital environments.
-This has led to an expansion of the scope of digital rhetoric to account for the increased fluidity with which humans interact with technology.
-The field of digital rhetoric has not yet become well-established.
-Digital rhetoric largely draws its theory and practices from the tradition of rhetoric since rhetoric is both an analytical tool and a production guide, and, more significantly for our purposes, it can be structured as a type of meta-discipline.
+Digital rhetoric is communication that exists in the digital sphere.
+It can be expressed in many different forms, including text, images, videos, and software.
+Due to the increasingly mediated nature of contemporary society, distinctions between digital and non-digital environments are less clear.
+This has expanded the scope of digital rhetoric to account for the increased fluidity with which humans interact with technology.

+The field of digital rhetoric is not yet fully established.
+It draws theory and practices from the tradition of rhetoric as both an analytical tool and a production guide.
+As a whole, it can be categorized as a meta-discipline.